SAO/NSF Solar REU Program

 Intern and mentor funding provided primarily by the National Science Foundation with supplemental funding from NASA and the US Air Force Office of Scientific Research.

-- Top two choices for summer projects (a list of projects for 2023 can be found here)
+- Top two choices for summer projects (a list of projects for the 2024 program can be found here)

 - A copy of their academic transcripts.
 Unofficial transcripts are acceptable for the application process, and official transcripts will be required upon admission to the program.